siberianbot/asteroids-rs/bugs.md

 - [+] Resize of window does not changes size of viewport
     - Surface capabilities were not updated after window resize
     - Removed clamp between min/max extent from capabilities

+- [ ] Does not run on Fedora
+    - Rendering backend is not initialized -- invalid pointer to vkCreateSwapchainKhr